 Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2010.

-Oral dysaesthesia describes a painful, usually burning feeling, in the mouth.
+Oral dysaesthesia describes a painful, burning feeling in the mouth.
 It can be classified as:

 Oral dysaesthesia may result from local or systemic conditions.